iamvs-2002/AI/5_Breadth_First_Search.md

 - Uninformed Search Technique, i.e., we do not have any domain specific knowledge.
-- Based on FIFO(first-in-first-out) eg. Queue
+- Based on FIFO(first-in-first-out) eg. Queue.
 - Also called as Level Search Technique because it moves level by level.
-- Shallowest node
+- Works on Shallowest node.
 - Complete
 - Optimal solution is guaranteed, i.e., it gives the shortest cost.
 - Time complexity = O(V+E)